Use field lookups to add information to your events

 To upload new files:

-1. Select a Destination app.
+1. Select a Destination app from the list.

 2. Give your lookup table file a Name.